Awara Natural Hybrid Mattress: Review in brief

 The Birch Natural Mattress is made with Talalay latex, which is less dense than Dunlop latex (found in the Awara mattress) and thus allows for better airflow.
 Add to that ventilated coils and an organic wool cover and you have one of the best organic mattresses for hot sleepers.

 Back and stomach sleepers who regularly suffer from back pain will find the most relief here as the Birch mattress lifts the spine and keeps it supported.
 Side sleepers and lightweight individuals, on the other hand, may find it too stiff for them to get truly comfortable.
 In any case, you'll have 100 nights to test it out, risk-free.
 A 25-year warranty also applies.
+Our Awara vs Birch mattress comparison breaks down the differences in more detail.

 Choose it if: you suffer from back pain and/or overheating